Tytan-Codes/Better-Day/README.md

 # How to install.

+## I have not added chatGPT to the script!!!
+If you would like to use it run: nano +180 main.py

 This script is sadly for windows only.
 Working on getting it cross platform.

 Please download and run __[install.bat](http://github.com/tysudo/better_day-0.0.1/releases/download/install/install.bat)__ to install requirments and the script its self.